 OpenBiome Announces New Collaboration with the University of Minnesota to Treat Patients with Recurrent C. difficile Infections

-CAMBRIDGE, MA—OpenBiome is announcing a collaboration with the University of Minnesota’s Microbiota Therapeutics Program to ensure that patients with recurrent C. difficile infections have access to fecal microbiota transplantation (FMT) until an FDA-approved alternative is available.
+CAMBRIDGE, MA (January 20, 2022)—OpenBiome is announcing a collaboration with the University of Minnesota’s Microbiota Therapeutics Program to ensure that patients with recurrent C. difficile infections have access to investigational fecal microbiota transplantation (FMT) until an FDA-approved alternative is available.

-OpenBiome expects to begin shipping FMT preparations manufactured by the University of Minnesota to its FMT referral network in the second half of 2022 and to continue using its own inventory for emergency treatments.
-Microbiota preparations from the University of Minnesota will be available in capsules for oral delivery of freeze-dried microbiota or in liquid formulations for lower intestinal delivery via colonoscopy, sigmoidoscopy, or enema.
-To advance the practice of FMT, physicians will collect short-term safety and patient outcomes and enter those data into the American Gastroenterological Association’s FMT National Registry.
+OpenBiome expects to begin shipping investigational FMT preparations manufactured by the University of Minnesota to its investigational FMT referral network in the second half of 2022 and to continue using its own inventory for emergency treatments.
+Investigational microbiota preparations from the University of Minnesota will be available in liquid formulations for lower intestinal delivery via colonoscopy, sigmoidoscopy, or enema.
+To advance the practice of investigational FMT, physicians will collect short-term safety and patient outcomes and enter those data into the American Gastroenterological Association’s FMT National Registry.
 The registry, funded by the National Institutes of Health (NIH), aims to systematically track the health of 4,000 FMT recipients to better understand the risks and benefits of microbiota therapeutics.

 “An FDA-approved microbiota-based therapy will be a huge step forward for patient care and the microbiome field,” said Julie O’Brien, OpenBiome’s Executive Director.
 “It’s a day that patients and OpenBiome have been anticipating for years.
 Until then, we could not be more pleased to collaborate with the University of Minnesota to provide C. difficile patients with much needed treatments.”

-OpenBiome is a 501(c)3 nonprofit organization founded to catalyze research on the microbiome’s role in human health and expand safe access to fecal transplantation for patients with recurrent C. difficile infections.
-As the first public stool bank, OpenBiome provides clinicians with rigorously screened, ready-to-use preparations and supports researchers with a suite of tools to discover how gut bacteria might treat diseases beyond C. difficile.
-Since 2013, OpenBiome has partnered with over 1,300 healthcare institutions across all 50 states to deliver more than 60,000 treatments for recurrent C. difficile.
+OpenBiome is a 501(c)3 nonprofit organization founded to catalyze research on the microbiome’s role in human health and expand safe access to investigational fecal transplantation for patients with recurrent C. difficile infections.
+As the first public stool bank, OpenBiome provides clinicians with rigorously screened, ready-to-use investigational preparations and supports researchers with a suite of tools to discover how gut bacteria might treat diseases beyond C. difficile.
+Since 2013, OpenBiome has partnered with over 1,300 healthcare institutions across all 50 states to deliver more than 60,000 investigational FMT preparations for recurrent C. difficile.
 For more information, visit www.openbiome.org.